davidecenzato/PFP-eBWT/README.md

 # PFP-eBWT
-Tool to build the eBWT of string collections using the Prefix Free Parse (PFP).
+Tool to build the eBWT of string collections using the Prefix-Free Parse (PFP).

 # Usage